LATEST NEWS

 Understanding IPS: Meaning And Significance

 Understanding IPS (meaning) is simple.
-It stands for Intrusion prevention system.
+It stands for Intrusion Prevention System.
 If, however, you want to understand the role of IPS in cybersecurity, you need to go further.
 Instead of just understanding the meaning of IPS, you need to understand its significance.
 Here is a guide to help.

 IPS meaning and significance